joelouthan/Theologicus/src/psalms/psalm103.md

 I love you.

 Once invisible now revealed
-  from faith to faith
+  from faith to faith.

 And when you appeared
-  you saved me
+  you saved me.

 You plucked me out of time and death
- And entered me into your precious joy
+ And entered me into your precious joy.

-Forever and ever
+Forever and ever.

 I have never kept your covenant
   I have never observed your precepts
   I have tried and failed
   I struggle and continue to fail
-  I have fallen all the way short of your glory
+  I have fallen all the way short of your glory.

-But this covenant you have made you have made with not with me but for me and you made this promise with the only one who could keep it your only begotten Son
+But this covenant you have made
+  you have made with not with me
+  but for me
+  and you made this promise
+  with the only one who could keep it
+  your only begotten Son
   Jesus Christ
   Son of God who is God
-  forever past and forever future
+  forever past and forever future.

 You keep us
-  because he alone has fulfilled the covenant he alone has kept the precepts and I am in him and he is in me forever
+  because he alone has fulfilled the covenant
+  he alone has kept the precepts
+  and I am in him
+  and he is in me
+  forever.

-Blessed be your holy name forever and ever
+Blessed be your holy name forever and ever.

 For all of my days
   I will bless your name